 Company Sector Description SkinVision Consumer Health & Wellness The skin cancer app uses computer vision to analyse skin lesions, it has received funding from dermatology company LEO Pharma Nirami Imaging & Diagnostics Indian company is focused on breast cancer screening using a multi-patented solution, SMILE, which harnesses high resolution thermal images and AI to provide reliable, early and accurate breast cancer screening.
 Early results, from data of 300 patients collected in two hospitals and one diagnostic centre, demonstrate high accuracy, which remains to be validated in large-scale pilot studies.
 Proscia Imaging & Diagnostics Image guided pathology testing.
 The company have developed a pathology cloud platform that uses computer vision to analyse biopsy slides and medical images with a primary focus on oncology.
 Infervision Imaging & Diagnostics The Beijing based company uses algorithms and computer vision methods to support lung cancer diagnosis.
 It is a second pair of eyes for the radiologist and can identify >20 different cardiothoracic lesions.
 OncoraMedical Personalised Medicine The start-up is harnessing AI to bring predictive insights and risk analytics to radiation oncology.
 Zebra Medical Imaging Imaging & Diagnostics Zebra is focused on radiology imaging solutions.
 The platform is harnessing AI to diagnose medical conditions and trends to identify high risk patients, facilitate disease prevention and optimise workflow. iCarbonX Personalised Medicine The China based healthcare AI company developing a platform to facilitate precision medicine, nutrition, preventative care and disease treatment.
 The core focus of the company is on solutions for personalised medicine.
 The start-up raised a series A of \$154m in 2016.
-PathAl Imaging & Diagnostics · Clearview Diagnostics Imaging & Diagnostics An Al software company developing tools to assist clinicians in disease diagnostics with a primary focus on breast cancer, they are also examining additional applications.
+PathAl Imaging & Diagnostics The company is using machine learning and deep learning techniques in the pathology arena to drive faster, more accurate diagnosis of diseases.
+The company has partnerships with Philips in the area of clinical precision; drug development with Bristol-Myers Squibb and global health with the Bill & Melinda Gates Foundation.
+Clearview Diagnostics Imaging & Diagnostics An AI software company developing tools to assist clinicians in disease diagnostics with a primary focus on breast cancer, they are also examining additional applications.
 The company is working towards FDA approval, the tool could drive down radiologist workloads freeing up time to focus on their patients whilst dealing with more difficult cases.
 CureMetrix Imaging & Diagnostics The California based start-up has developed an algorithm for image analysis, which is currently being tested to identify lung cancer in x-rays and for breast cancer detection in mammograms.
 Freenome Imaging & Diagnostics A genetics start-up based in Philadelphia, USA is focused on machine learning for analysing blood samples to categorise cancer stages